mjfrigaard/katacoda-scenarios/format-shape-data/step3.md

 # Tables, tibbles, and tribbles

 One quick and easy way to get data into R is to create the data 'by hand' using the `tibble::tribble()` function.
-Read more about this function [here on the tidyverse website](https://tibble.tidyverse.org/reference/tribble.html) function.
+Read more about this function [here on the tidyverse website](https://tibble.tidyverse.org/reference/tribble.html).

 These data are stored as a [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) file on Github (see below).